-The site will open on Tuesday, Sept.
-1, with testing by appointment only on Tuesdays, Thursdays and Saturdays from 8 a.m. to noon.
+The site offers testing by appointment only on Tuesdays, Thursdays and Saturdays.
 Up to 300 people can be tested each day.

 “We want to provide more access to testing in this area of the community,” said Russell F. Cox, president and CEO, Norton Healthcare.
 “We have worked with the Louisville Urban League, St. Stephen Baptist Church and Western High School on testing events in the West End and felt an additional site would extend testing in a more permanent way.”

-“Many people are concerned they may have COVID-19 or may have been exposed, and they want to know if they are at risk of passing the infection to others.
-Giving more individuals access to testing in all parts of our community is an important step in stopping the spread of the virus,” Cox said
+“Many people are concerned they may have COVID-19 or may have been exposed, and they want to know if they are at risk of passing the infection to others,” Russ said.
+“Giving more individuals access to testing in all parts of our community is an important step in stopping the spread of the virus.”

-Testing also is available during primary care and pediatric care provider office visits as well as at 16 area Norton Immediate Care Centers and eight Norton Prompt Care at Walgreens locations.
-Visit NortonNow.com to schedule an appointment at one of these locations.
+Testing also is available during primary care and pediatric care provider office visits as well as at 16 area Norton Immediate Care Centers and eight Norton Prompt Care at Walgreens clinics.

-“Testing is critical to helping slow the spread of COVID-19, but we need everyone to continue physical distancing, wearing a mask in public, washing hands and practicing proper cough etiquette,” Cox said.
+“Testing is critical to helping slow the spread of COVID-19, but we need everyone to continue physical distancing, wearing a mask in public, washing hands and practicing proper cough etiquette,” Russ said.
 “If you have been exposed to someone who has COVID-19 or you have symptoms, it’s very important to quarantine for 14 days.
 We encourage everyone to continue taking the necessary steps to protect themselves and others.”